dekorateio/dekorate/readme.md

       contextPath: "examples/"
       moduleDirName: "halkyon-example-annotationless-properties"
 ```
-Note that some items does not end up in the same hierarchical place where they were configured, in the case of `deploymentMode` an additional level `spec` has been introduced.
+Note that some items do not end up in the same hierarchical place where they were configured, in the case of `deploymentMode` an additional level `spec` has been introduced.
 You can find [here](https://github.com/dekorateio/dekorate/blob/master/examples/halkyon-example-annotationless-properties/src/main/resources/application.properties) the code of this example.

 ###### how to override annotationbased-config
-Given a spring boot application class:
+Given a Spring Boot application class that is annotated with `@HalkyonComponent` as well:
 ```
 package io.dekorate.examples.component;